Blackhawks Draft 7 NCAA Players

 One of the NHL’s most successful franchises, Chicago has the luxury of not needing its draftees to contribute in the next year or two, and Bowman knows college hockey will allow them to develop over time.

-“You generally have a little more time with those players,” said Bowman.
+“In general you have a little more time with those players,” said Bowman.
 “You have four or five years.
 It’s tougher when you have a two-year window to sign a guy.
 Sometimes they don’t define themselves by that second year and you have to make a decision, do you sign them or not.
 We like that element that because you have the player for four years – you don’t have to leave them there for four years, but you have a little bit more control over it.”

 The contributions of college players – like Toews – have a lot to do with Chicago’s success to date.
 All three players who wear a letter for the Hawks played college hockey, with alternate captains Patrick Sharp (Vermont) and Duncan Keith (Michigan State) joining Toews, the captain.